jgautheron/goconst/README.md

-  -ignore            exclude files matching the given regular expression -ignore-tests      exclude tests from the search (default: true) -min-occurrences   report from how many occurrences (default: 2) -match-constant    look for existing constants matching the strings -numbers           search also for duplicated numbers -min          	   minimum value, only works with -numbers -max          	   maximum value, only works with -numbers
+  -ignore            exclude files matching the given regular expression -ignore-tests      exclude tests from the search (default: true) -min-occurrences   report from how many occurrences (default: 2) -min-length        only report strings with the minimum given length (default: 3) -match-constant    look for existing constants matching the values -numbers           search also for duplicated numbers -min          	   minimum value, only works with -numbers -max          	   maximum value, only works with -numbers